Last Updated Winter 2018

 Formal elections shall be held in the winter term in order to fill executive positions term beginning fall term of the next academic year.
 The term of office shall be two academic terms (Fall-Winter, Fall-Spring (coop)).
 All members of AHSUM are eligible to run for executive positions as well as vote in AHSUM elections.
 (See Article IV: Membership)

-There will be a SEVEN (7) day nomination period, followed by a SEVEN (7) day campaigning period.
-Elections will be open for THREE (3) DAYS.
+There will be FIVE (5)days for nomination period, following by a THREE (3)day campaigning period.
+Elections will be open for TWO (2)days.
+These will follow AHSUM business hours Monday - Friday.
 The Chief Electoral Officer shall be the Vice President, Internal Affairs.
 The Chief Returning Officer shall be nominated from within the current executive.